Kenya Charges Police With Crimes Against Humanity Over 2017 Violence - UrduPoint

 The charges cover rape, murder and torture and include the case of a six-month-old baby girl whose death became a symbol of police brutality during the bloody election aftermath.

-"This is the first case of crimes against humanity charged under Kenyan domestic law using the International Crimes Act and also the first criminal prosecution of electoral-related sexual violence," the director of public prosecutions (DPP) Noordin Haji said, without disclosing the numbers of police being charged.
+"This is the first case of crimes against humanity charged under Kenyan domestic law using the International Crimes Act and also the first criminal prosecution of electoral-related sexual violence," the director of public prosecutions (DPP) Noordin Haji said.

+An official at the prosecutor's office said 12 mainly senior police officers were facing charges.

 The police crackdown following the disputed presidential election in August 2017 saw dozens of people killed over a four-month period.